 |Connectivity||2× USB A, HDMI, Ethernet, Audio Jack, Card Reader|

 The ThinkPad Yoga 11e is the best-rugged ThinkPad you can get.
-If you need a durable laptop for a student or if you need a laptop that you can use anywhere, this is the right choice.
+If you need a durable laptop for a student or a laptop that you can use anywhere, this is the right choice.
 The chassis is a thick block of reinforced plastic.
 It endured 12 different military-grade tests and 200 regular durability tests.

 The body features tough hinges that allow the display to rotate 360 degrees.
 The keyboard is water-resistant but also surprisingly enjoyable to type on.
-You get an average 11-inch display that won’t impress anyone but it’s good enough for basic usage.
+You get an average 11-inch display that won’t impress anyone, but it’s good enough for basic usage.
 The CPU is powerful enough for browsing the web, word processing, and watching videos.

 Best 2-in-1 Lenovo ThinkPad